edgenard/study_two/README.md

 sign in, sign out and destroy their accounts.
 I will also add the ability for users to destroy their accounts.
 I will also be setting the associations between students, tutors and study groups.
-Once a user has created an account they will be redirected to their dashboard which is were the Backbone app will be initialized.
+Once a user has created an account they will be redirected to their dashboard which is where the Backbone app will be initialized.
 I will then push the app to Heroku to get a live version to make sure all of the user authentication is working.

 [Details][phase-one]

-### Phase 2: Study group creation and deck creation   (~2 days)
+### Phase 2: Starting Backbone with Deck and FlashCard creation   (~2 days)
 I will add API routes that send and receive JSON data to allow tutors to create a study group and invite students to join, remove students from the study group.
 Students will be able to see that they have been invited to join a study group and decide